 - Buildings

 On the other hand, intangible assets have value but do not have a physical presence.
 Examples include software, trademarks, licenses, films, patents, and copyrights.
+Intangible assets each require a separate management system.

 Examples of Physical Assets